Website Cookie Policy

 25 February 2025

-Major changes to consumer law affecting how charities contract with individuals.
+Major changes to consumer law will affect how charities contract with individuals.

 The consumer law provisions of the Digital Markets, Competition and Consumers Act 2024 are expected to come into effect in April 2025.
-They represent major changes to UK consumer law which will have a significant impact on charities and social enterprises that enter into business to consumer (or B2C) contracts – i.e. contracts under which a charity or social enterprise provides services, goods or digital content to a consumer, such as an individual beneficiary.
+They represent major changes to UK consumer law that will have a significant impact charities and social enterprises entering into business to consumer (or B2C) contracts – i.e. contracts under which a charity or social enterprise provides services, goods or digital content to a consumer, such as an individual beneficiary.

 The Act makes the following changes to consumer law: